Temporary Test-Optional Policy FAQ

 Students should still have their schools submit their predicted IB/A-level scores along with their academic transcripts (internal grades/marks).
 Final IB and A-Level scores should be submitted if the student chooses to enroll.

-Prior to the application deadline date, students can choose to change their test-optional status - whether they are choosing to opt in or out - by making the request in writing to firstname.lastname@example.org.
-No changes will be made after a student's application is submitted and the application deadline date has passed.
-If a student indicates they would like scores reviewed, we expect students to self-report their scores in the application or in the Barnard Applicant Portal.
-Otherwise the application will be marked as incomplete and indicated as such in their application checklist.
+Prior to the application deadline date, students can choose to change their test-optional status - whether they are choosing to opt in or out - by making the request in writing to email@example.com.
+Students who choose to submit scores with their application will not be permitted to change to test-optional after the deadline date has passed.

 Students who are deferred from ED to RD will not be allowed to change their testing status.
 If they were reviewed under the test-optional policy, we will not review any testing in Regular Decision.
 We expect deferred applicants to write to us to reiterate their interest in Barnard and to send their final first semester grades.